virasana/SupportTicket/README.md

 =============

-This is a project to demonstrate some of the technologies that I am working on, using DevOps best practices (broadly based upon the [Twelve Factor App approach](https://12factor.net/)).
+This is a project to demonstrate some of the technologies that I am working on, using DevOps best practices (broadly based upon the [Twelve Factor App approach](https://12factor.net/)).  <a href="https://12factor.net/" target="_blank">Twelve Factor App approach</a>

 ## Overview
 Support Ticket is a simple application which allows you to capture support tickets into a database.
 You can add, view and edit tickets.